Buying Property? Know the Must-Register Documents Under the Registration Act.

 • Registration is done at the Sub-Registrar’s Office where the property is located.

-• Helps prevent fraud, fake ownership, and protects buyer/seller rights.
+• Helps prevent fraud and fake ownership and protects buyer/seller rights.

 Registration Act – FAQs